4d55397500/tensorlib/README.md

 ### Background and Scope

-This is intended to be a library for operations with tensors.
-Not 'tensors' as multi-dimensional arrays restricted to neural network libraries, but multi-linear maps, tensor fields, metrics, symplectic forms, all residing on manifolds, with common and (yes, potentially) practical applications to computational geometry, cryptography, machine learning, physical simulation etc.
+Intended library for operations with tensors as multi-linear maps, tensor fields, metrics, symplectic forms, all residing on manifolds, with practical applications to computational geometry, cryptography, machine learning, physical simulation etc.

 ### Docs